 |Administrative and Support Services||2,323||1,984||+339||+114.6||-43.9||+268.2|

 Source: National Institute of Economic and Industry Research (NIEIR) ©2019.
 Compiled and presented in economy.id by .id the population experts.
 Data are based on a 2016-17 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn morePlease refer to specific data notes for more information

 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2012/13 and 2017/18 in City of Port Adelaide Enfield in 2017/18 shows the three industries with the highest regional competitive effect in City of Port Adelaide Enfield relative to South Australia were:
+An analysis of employment (Total) change between 2013/14 and 2018/19 in the City of Port Adelaide Enfield in 2018/19 shows the three industries with the highest regional competitive effect in the City of Port Adelaide Enfield relative to South Australia were: